Xlythe/Hex/README.txt

 ----------LICENSE------------

-Copyright (c) 2012 SLSW All rights reserved.
+Copyright (c) 2018 Xlythe LLC All rights reserved.

 Developed by: Xlythe
         University of Illinois, University of Waterloo